 LTI grants to executives are delivered in the form of options over ordinary shares.
-Share options have been granted to executives.
-In the 31 December 2013 financial year and the 31 December 2012 financial period, no new share based payments in the form of options over ordinary shares were granted under the LTI plan to executives.
+In the past share options have been granted to executives.
+However, during the 31 December 2014 financial year and the 31 December 2013 financial period, no new share based payments in the form of options over ordinary shares were granted under the LTI plan to executive and all options have expired.